 To put this in dollars, by converting your lighting to LED you could save up to $81 per fixture, per year in energy costs alone.
 Depending on the size of your facility this can really add up over time.

-From this standpoint LED’s are in a class of their own.
-LED’s distribute light differently providing a more even foot foot candle on the space below.
-Additionally, LED troffers are available in a wide range of CCTs (correlated color temperature), which provides end users the ability to select a specific aesthetic look of a given space, and a high CRI (color rendering index) ensures that anyone working under the LED Lighting can clearly see what they are working on.
+From this standpoint LEDs are in a class of their own.
+LEDs distribute light differently, providing a more even foot candle on the space below.
+Additionally, LED troffers are available in a wide range of CCTs (correlated color temperature), which provides end users the ability to select a specific aesthetic look of a given space.
+A high CRI (color rendering index) ensures that anyone working under the LED lighting can clearly see what they are working on.

 Another benefit of LED troffers is the ability of the fixtures to dim.
 This development is a drastic change for end users, as they are now able to change the operating conditions after their LED retrofit, and adapt to the usage needs of individual rooms or spaces quickly without compromising the functionality of the LED lights themselves.